Cyber Threat Intelligence Report Template

 *Pick the most informative indicators per tier; leave a tier's row blank if no indicators apply.
 Supply the full set separately, such as a STIX bundle, when consumers need to ingest it into their tooling.*

-*Use the Context column to describe each indicator's role in the activity; for example, command-and-control server, phishing infrastructure, exfiltration host.]*
+*Use the Context column to describe each indicator's role in the activity; for example, command-and-control server, phishing infrastructure, exfiltration host.
+Label supply-chain and version-control artifacts there, such as a commit hash or a trojanized package version, so their role is clear.]*

 | Type | Indicator | Context |